tmcw/literate-raytracer/README.md

 [See It Live Here](https://literate-raytracer.michaeljbennett.info "Live version of this book")

+###

+Please [report and defects here](https://github.com/bennett000/literate-raytracer/issues "Report an issue with the book") and we'll attempt to address the issue in the next release

 ## Having Fun With The Code

 Unlike the original, the JavaScript parts of this codebase are written in TypeScript,